-Wellington on a Plate (WOAP) is an epic food festival which is not limited to just one place or one day.
+Wellington on a Plate (WOAP) is an epic food festival in New Zealand which is not limited to just one place or one day.
 It’s a region-wide culinary takeover.
 Wellington’s restaurants, venues, laneways, and even car parks become hosts to this wild celebration of food and beverage.
 Burgers are a popular food choice in Wellington.
-The Wellington festival has exclusive set menus with experimental burgers, creative cocktails, a variety of Garage Project wines, over 100 exciting events and pop-ups.
+The Wellington Festival has exclusive set menus with experimental burgers, creative cocktails, a variety of Garage Project wines, over 100 exciting events and pop-ups.

 Major Attractions: hands-on masterclasses, free food-themed ‘grammable’ exhibitions, international chef collaborations, multi-course preparations